Nof1m/KotatenCLI_py/README.md

 ## 2º Select manga from 0 to 10

+0 - Manga
+1 - Manga2

+Select Manga: 0 or 1

 ## 3º Select the language of the manga:

 Examples: en, pt-br, fr (Make sure the manga you want has the language available)